adriatic/tandem/docs/introduction.md

 # Introduction

-_**Important note**: as explained in [this discussion](https://github.com/adriatic/tandem/issues/1#issuecomment-1101260396) with this docs site will likely drop the [Tools](https://rw-community.org/tools/introduction) section - it will only exist the creation stage of this site.
-Similarly the [testing](https://rw-community.org/testing/introduction) and [debugging](https://rw-community.org/debugging/introduction) sections will be likely be shrunk to a few pagraphs, to establish links with similarly named sections in [Redwood docs](https://redwoodjs.com/docs/introduction)._
+_**Important note**: as explained in [this discussion](https://github.com/adriatic/tandem/issues/1#issuecomment-1101260396) the sections [testing tools](https://rw-community.org/testing-tools/introduction) and [debugging tools](https://rw-community.org/debugging-tools/introduction) will likely be shrunk to a few pagraphs.
+The reason to keep these sections is to establish links with similarly named sections in [Redwood docs](https://redwoodjs.com/docs/introduction)._

 ---
 ---

-Expanding on RedwoodJS world class documentation, this collection of pages bundled under the title `Testing and Debugging` offers detailed views on [how to](https://rw-community.org/cookbook/introduction) use several standard [tools](https://rw-community.org/tools/introduction) that are used by JavaScript developers.
+Expanding on RedwoodJS world class documentation, this collection of pages bundled under the title `Testing and Debugging` offers detailed views on [how to](https://rw-community.org/cookbook/introduction) use several standard used by JavaScript developers.
 Two sections`testing` and `debugging` expand the RedwoodJS' [main online document set](https://redwoodjs.com/docs/introduction).

 Since RedwoodJS needs to maintain the _current_ excellence in technical documentation, it is rather obvious that by _providing a formal infrastructure to its developers community_ to participate in the area of writing technical documents, will help reducing the load on Redwood core team.